Introduction to Area 6 Teams & individuals Competitions 2020

-Our riding club offers every member the chance to enter and compete at what ever level.
+Our riding club offers every member the chance to enter and compete at what ever level you feel confident at.

-BRC team competitions are a fantastic way to compete with friends and to represent the OBHRC, having fun along the way!
+BRC team competitions are a fantastic way to compete with your friends and other members to represent the OBHRC, having fun along the way!
 This also offers the amateur riders a chance to qualify for National Championships throughout the year.

 Area 6 qualifying competitions & championships held each year.

-Dressage offers classes at intro, Prelim, Novice, Elementary, Medium, Advanced Medium including pairs & riders tests at prelim & novice.
+Summer & Winter Dressage offers classes at intro, Prelim, Novice, Elementary, Medium, Advanced Medium including Pairs & riders tests at prelim & novice.

-The Summer qualifiers are in June or July and Winter qualifiers in October, November or December both have separate Championships.
+The Summer qualifiers are in June or July and Winter qualifiers are for Novice & intermediate & happen in October, November or December both have separate Championships.

-Summer Championships are in early September at Lincoln Showground & the Winter Championships are in the spring of following year at a different venue.
+Summer Championships are in late August at Lincoln Show ground & the Winter Championships are in the spring of following year.

 Dressage to music classes from Intro – Advanced Medium, pairs & costume.